glassBead-tc/audius-cli/README.md

-# websets-cli
+# Audius CLI

-A Python CLI project.
+A command-line interface for interacting with the Audius music platform API.

 ## Installation